🌈 heal.lgbt

 Or, worse, self-care can be triggering because we don’t want to see how we’ve been neglecting ourselves.
 How lost we’ve allowed ourselves to become.
 If I really look at my finances… then I will have to face how awful they look and I’m not ready for that!
 Ugh.

 Self-care also takes time.
 It happens at a slower pace than we might be used to.
-It requires some diligence.
+It requires some patience and diligence that aren’t always available in fight-or-flight.
 If there’s a lot of anxiety in your life, slowing down may not be easy.
 It may be the last thing you want to do.
 EVEN if you think it could really help.

 Self-care is a thousand tiny things like this.
 A single self-care effort won’t feel like much and may not seem important.
 But when combined, they become life changing.
 They elevate your mood and overall sense of wellbeing.